John B. Gordon: Civil War

-Assigned by General Lee to hold the vital sunken road, or "Bloody Lane", during the Battle of Sharpsburg, Gordon's propensity for being wounded reached new heights.
+Assigned by General Lee to hold the vital sunken road, or "Bloody Lane", during the Battle of Sharpsburg, Gordon suffered new wounds.
 First, a Minié ball passed through his calf.
-Then a second ball hit him higher in the same leg.
+A second ball hit him higher in the same leg.
 A third ball went through his left arm.
 Gordon continued to lead his men, despite the fact that the muscles and tendons in his arm were mangled and a small artery was severed.
 A fourth ball hit him in his shoulder.
-Ignoring pleas that he go to the rear, Gordon remained on the front lines.
-He was finally stopped by a ball that hit him in the face, passing through his left cheek and out his jaw.
+Despite pleas for him to go to the rear, Gordon remained on the front lines.
+He was finally stopped by a ball that hit him in the face, passing through his left cheek and out of his jaw.
 He fell with his face in his cap, and might have drowned in his own blood if it had not drained out through a bullet hole in the cap.
-A Confederate surgeon thought that he would not survive, but after he was returned to Virginia, he was nursed back to health by his wife.
+A Confederate surgeon thought that he would not survive.
+After being returned to Virginia, Gordon was nursed back to health by his wife.

-Lee, impressed with Gordon's services, requested a promotion to brigadier general on November 1, 1862; however, this was not confirmed by congress due to his wounding.
+Impressed with Gordon's performance, Lee requested a promotion to brigadier general on November 1, 1862; however, this was not confirmed by the Confederate States Congress due to his being wounded.
 After months of recuperation, Gordon returned to service, receiving the command of a brigade of Georgians in Jubal A. Early's division.
-When he returned to duty, Lee requested a promotion again, which was approved this time by congress, ranking from May 7, 1863.
-During the Confederate invasion of Pennsylvania, Gordon's brigade occupied Wrightsville on the Susquehanna River, the farthest east in Pennsylvania any organized Confederate troops would reach.
-Union militia under Col. Jacob G. Frick burned the mile-and-a-quarter-long covered wooden bridge to prevent Gordon from crossing the river, and the fire soon spread to parts of Wrightsville.
-Gordon's troops formed a bucket brigade and managed to prevent the further destruction of the town.
+When he returned to duty, Lee requested a promotion again, which was approved by the Confederate Congress, ranking from May 7, 1863.

+During the Confederate invasion of Pennsylvania, Gordon's brigade occupied Wrightsville on the Susquehanna River, the farthest east in Pennsylvania that any organized Confederate troops would reach.
+Union militia under Col. Jacob G. Frick burned a mile-and-a-quarter-long covered wooden bridge to prevent Gordon from crossing the river, and the fire soon spread to parts of Wrightsville.
+Gordon's troops formed a bucket brigade and managed to prevent further destruction to the town.

-At the Battle of Gettysburg on July 1, Gordon's brigade smashed into the XI Corps on Barlow's Knoll.
-There, he aided the wounded opposing division commander Francis Barlow.
-This incident led to a story (which many people consider apocryphal) about the two officers meeting later in Washington, D.C., Gordon unaware that Barlow had survived the battle.
-The story was told by Barlow and Gordon and published in newspapers and in Gordon's book.
+At the Battle of Gettysburg on July 1, Gordon's brigade and other units drove the Union XI Corps from Barlow's Knoll.
+There, he aided the opposing division commander, Francis Barlow, who was wounded.
+This incident led to a story about the two officers meeting later in Washington, D.C., Gordon unaware that Barlow had survived the battle.
+The story was told by Barlow and Gordon and published in newspapers and in Gordon's postwar memoir.